 Case Study: Data Capture For Air Conditioning Industry

 Now in its fifth decade of trading and still in family ownership, the Adcock Group is the fastest growing independent refrigeration and air conditioning service company in the UK.
-Working out of a national network of twelve service centres, 130 engineers carry out servicing, maintenance and installation work for a wide mix of customers, many of whom have stayed loyal to the company since it started in 1964.
-They range from small businesses with a single air conditioning unit to major high street chains, councils, health authorities, facilities management companies, data centres, and some of the biggest names in British industry.
+Working out of a national network of twelve service centres, 100 engineers carry out servicing, maintenance and installation work for a wide mix of customers, many of whom have stayed loyal to the company since it started in 1964.
+They range from small businesses with a single air conditioning unit to major councils, facilities management companies, data centres, and some of the biggest NHS, pharmaceutical and construction names in British industry.

-Adcock’s 84 service and maintenance engineers working in the field are technical specialists in everything from air conditioning systems to refrigerant disposal and heat pumps.
-Trained at the company’s own academy at their Cambridge HQ, they visit customers’ sites to carry out either reactive service or planned preventative maintenance.
+Adcock’s service and maintenance engineers working in the field are technical specialists in everything from air conditioning systems to refrigerant disposal and heat pumps.
+Trained at the company’s own academy near to their King’s Lynn branch, they visit customers’ sites to carry out either reactive service or planned preventative maintenance.
 Health and safety are prime considerations.
 There’s a sign on every Adcock van that says, “If it’s not safe, stop work.”
 Risk assessments are made before the start of every job.

-“We were at the end of our tether,” said Adcock’s commercial director Paul Brant.
+“We were at the end of our tether,” said Adcock’s Deputy Managing Director Paul Brant.
 “It was an inconsistent situation that didn’t work well for anyone and couldn’t be allowed to go on.
 We were even considering going back completely to the previous paper system.
-The turning point came when we took on some engineers from another company with a good experience of utilising tablet-based data capture – and we started to look at them seriously.
+The turning point came when we took on some engineers from another company with a good experience of utilising tablet-based data capture system – and we started to look at them seriously.
 After getting similar good reports from a security company in Chelmsford, we knew we were onto something.”

-Completely amazed – After doing a cost-benefit analysis they placed their first order in February for seven digital subscriptions – to be used during a short pilot by seven engineers from the same office in Peterborough.
+Completely amazed – After doing a cost-benefit analysis Adcock placed their first order in February 2013 for seven digital subscriptions – to be used during a short pilot by seven engineers from the same office in Peterborough.

 “They all loved it,” said Paul Brant.
 “There were no issues, and no problems.
 It was a blessed relief.
 We couldn’t wait to roll the system out to all our 84 service and maintenance engineers.”

-Adcock have saved time and money with the tablet solution from Bantham, admin is reduced, both in the office and for engineers on site.
+Adcock are saving time and money with the paperless data capture solution for tablet from Bantham.
+Admin is reduced, both in the office and for engineers on site.
 Running cost is only 65% of that previously incurred with PDAs.
-Invoicing can now be done daily – with big benefits for cash flow – rather than weekly or even monthly.
+Invoicing is done daily – with big benefits for cash flow – rather than weekly or even monthly.
 Customers receive a smart tablet-based service sheet and can receive a copy quickly by e-mail.
+The workflow has even been designed to drop each form into specific SharePoint document libraries.

-But it’s probably the positive reaction of engineers that has proved to be the biggest gain.
+But it’s probably the positive reaction of engineers that proved to be the biggest gain.